Source (GitHub) | Download notebook

 mnistInstantEventsChannel = pvti.createTraceChannel("Instant Events")

-pvti.Tracepoint.event(mnistInstantEventsChannel, f"Epoch {i} begin")
+pvti.Tracepoint.event(mnistInstantEventsChannel, f"Epoch {epoch} begin")

 ...